 Trauma short-circuits the brain’s ability to cope.
 Instead of processing the experience emotionally, people with PTSD avoid facing the memory at all costs, which then causes them to endlessly relive it.
 Seemingly random cues can trigger panic or a vivid flashback, and throw the sufferer’s nervous system into high alert so they remain hypervigilant.
-They can appear emotionless and pessimistic.
-PTSD sufferers experience a dissociative state where their brain effectively shuts down to avoid painful thoughts and feelings.
-Dissociation then isolates traumatic memories.
+Or they can appear emotionless and pessimistic.
+PTSD sufferers experience a dissociative state where their brain effectively shuts down to avoid painful thoughts and feelings and then isolates traumatic memories.
 Instead of becoming mentally integrated as part of a person’s past, the memory remains ever-ready to intrude in the present.
 If a traumatic event made someone feel helpless, when PTSD kicks in, so will that feeling of helplessness.
 Dissociation takes a toll on your energy, leading to fatigue and preventing healing.

 PTSD is a normal response to an abnormal event.Glenn R. Schiraldi

 As Jamie Ducharme points out in his article “Watching War Unfold on Social Media Affects Your Mental Health,” social media makes it easier for people to experience traumatizing events in vivid and visceral ways – even if they aren’t present – and it can affect their mental health.